Let me guide you to Medellín – which is also a great gateway for a fantastic day trip to the mesmerizing town of Guatapé.

 By the way, you’ll find a copy of this chubby bird in another city that needs a huge symbol of peace, namely Hiroshima.

 Medellín is the way I was afraid Bogotá would be.
-It’s dirty, aggressive, lost with many poor, homeless people around and groups of pathetic prostitutes lingering around churches.
+It’s dirty, aggressive, and lost with many poor, homeless people around and groups of pathetic prostitutes lingering around churches.
 Godforsaken places – called Parques, definitely not being parks – full of sketchy people.

 City Tour of Medellín